glpi-project/doc/source/modules/administration/entity/entities.rst

 * *A description*
 * *An illustration* (existing or add a new one)

-For forms, they can be created from *administration > forms*, see the :doc:`dedicated article <../forms/forms>` for more information
+For forms, they can be created from *Administration > Forms*, see the :doc:`dedicated article <../forms/forms>` for more information

 Users
 -----